kubermatic/docs/content/kubermatic/master/installation/install_kkp_EE_on_Azure/add_seed_cluster_ee_on_azure/_index.en.md

 +++
-title = "Add Seed Cluster for EE on Azure" date = 2018-08-09T12:07:15+02:00 weight = 110
-enterprise = true
+title = "Add Seed Cluster for EE on Azure" date = 2018-08-09T12:07:15+02:00 description = "Learn how to add a new seed cluster to an existing KKP (Enterprise Edition) master cluster on Microsoft Azure" weight = 110 enterprise = true
 +++